simotek/scripts-config/README.md

 Hiset
 =====

-hiset (history set) pronounced hi-set is a simple script to manage multiple history files, it works by manipulating __$HISFILE__ meaning that the history command can work as normal within the current session
+hiset (history set) pronounced hi-set is a simple script to manage multiple history files, it works by manipulating __$HISFILE__ meaning that the history command can work as normal within the current session>
+It also includes tab completion for everything to make life easier.

 Installation